alex-carvalho-data-terraformation/airflow-spark-infra/BUILD.md

 # <img src="img/terraform.png" alt="Terraform" height="30" style="vertical-align: middle;"> <img src="img/docker.png" alt="docker" height="30" style="vertical-align: middle;"> build

 The build part trigger the construction of objects that consume a lot of time, like the `docker images`.
-It also create objects that are desired to persist between executions, like `docker volumes`.
+It also creates objects that are desired to persist between executions, like `docker volumes`.

 ## 1. Configuration